spacepy/dbprocessing/docs/scripts.rst

 missingFilesByProduct.py
 ------------------------
+.. program:: missingFilesByProduct.py

+Find files which appear to be missing (based on gaps in the sequence) and, optionally, attempt to reprocess them.

-Attempt to reprocess files that are missing, 90% solution, not used much, but did work
+.. note:: 90% solution, not used much, but did work

+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

+.. option:: product_id

+   ID of product to check for gaps.

+.. option:: -s <date>, --startDate <date>

+   First date to check (e.g. 2012-10-02).
+Default 2021-08-30.

+.. option:: -e <date>, --endDate <date>

+   Last date to check, inclusive (e.g. 2012-10-25).
+Default today.

+.. option:: -p, --process

+   Add missing dates to the queue for processing.
+Files added are from the parent product of the missing product, so :option:`--parent` is required.

+.. option:: --parent <parent_id>

+   Product ID of the parent product, i.e. the product which is used as input to :option:`product_id`.

+.. option:: --echo

+   echo sql queries for debugging

+.. option:: -f <filter>, --filter <filter>

+   Unused.
+Intended to be space-separated globs to filter filenames.

 missingFiles.py
 ---------------
-.. program:: missingFiles
+.. program:: missingFiles.py

-Prints out what's missing, based on noncontiguous date ranges
+Reprocesses all missing files, based on noncontiguous date ranges.
+Implemented as multiple calls to `missingFilesByProduct.py`_.

 .. warning:: Maybe works, maybe not

+.. option:: -m <dbname>, --mission <dbname>

+   Selected mission database

+.. option:: -s <date>, --startDate <date>

+   First date to check (e.g. 2012-10-02).
+Default 2021-08-30.

+.. option:: -e <date>, --endDate <date>

+   Last date to check, inclusive (e.g. 2012-10-25).
+Default today.

 possibleProblemDates.py
 -----------------------
-.. program:: possibleProblemDates
+.. program:: possibleProblemDates.py

-A database scrub/validation routine.
+Check for various possible database inconsistencies.

 .. option:: -m <dbname>, --mission <dbname>